Dream Eater Merry: Plot

-After Hercules' downfall, Merry's quest in returning to the dream world continues.
+After Hercules' downfall, Merry's quest to return to the dream world continues.
 In the meantime, a mysterious boy named Kyou Shiragi transfers to Yumeji's class, where dream demons are suddenly manifesting; as a result of their losses, they cause humans to accomplish their goals instead of destroying them.
-With dream demons seen by previous vessels, Yumeji and Merry now have to investigate this unusual phenomenon.
+With dream demons seen by previous vessels, Yumeji and Merry now must investigate this unusual phenomenon and restore balance.
+It is revealed that Yumeji and Merry met 10 years previously when an incident occurred in the dream world.
+During the school cultural festival, a powerful dream demon in the form of Kyou and his minions attempts to disturb the balance of both worlds.
+The pair and their companions fought together to send the adversaries back through the doorway, repairing it, and everything the dream demons have touched becomes undone.
+Knowing they will forget each other, Merry bids Yumeji farewell with a kiss.
+Sometime later, Yumeji and his friends still remember Merry and others by heart, and Yumeji started writing a book based on their recounted adventures.